MetPX/sarracenia/doc/Admin.rst

   feeder amqp://pumpUser@localhost/
   admin  amqps://adminUser@boule.example.com/

-Then the log and audit components are started as well.
+Then the report and audit components are started as well.
 It is standard practice to use a different AMQP user for administrative tasks, such as exchange or user creation, which are performed by the admin user,  from data flow tasks, such as pulling and posting data, performed by the feeder user.
 Normally one would place credentials in ~/.config/sarra/credentials.conf